jessfraz/blog/content/post/scripting-your-way-outta-hell.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">It is done.
 Let&#39;s watch the world burn together. <a href="https://t.co/YpLqpP1X38">https://t.co/YpLqpP1X38</a> <a href="https://t.co/4MX1tTthHO">pic.twitter.com/4MX1tTthHO</a></p>&mdash; Jess Frazelle (@jessfraz) <a href="https://twitter.com/jessfraz/status/781705751626670081">September 30, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Everything was fine for a few minutes.
-One thing you must know about me is:
+Another thing you must know about me is:
 I have a private Jenkins instance for continuous builds and testing.
-Yes I am this much of a nerd, but it is essential for building all the Dockerfiles for my publicly readable private docker registry at `r.j3ss.co`.
+Yes, I am this much of a nerd, but it is essential for building all the Dockerfiles for my publicly readable private docker registry at `r.j3ss.co`.
 I will save all that for another blog post, but the jobs started triggering.
 Immediately